 Myett's Wine & Arts Festival

-Don't miss this month's Wine & Art Festival & Farmers Market at Myett's on Sunday, July 27th from 1-5pm.
+Don't miss this month's Wine & Art Festival & Farmers Market at Myett's on Sunday, September 28th from 1-5pm.
 There will be displays of local art, produce from local farmers and wine tasting, sponsored by Proudly African.
-There will be Steel Pan Vibes by Clem, a draw for a complimentary spa treatment and a chance to test your wine skills and to win a bottle in the blind tasting event!
+There will be Steel Pan Vibe from 1-5pm.
 So make a day of it and head to the beach – where the beat goes on!